 before his passing, he asked his friend, Henry Sandoz, to care for the

 memorial.
-Since that time, Henry and his wife, Wanda, have looked after
+Henry and his wife, Wanda, have looked after

-the cross.
-In 2001 the ACLU filed a lawsuit on behalf of a man
+the cross since then.
+In 2001 the ACLU filed a lawsuit on behalf

 was located on government land.
 Lower federal courts agreed, ordering

-the removal of the cross and prohibiting Congress (who passed a law to
+the removal of the cross.
+In 2003 Congress passed a law to

-transfer the property to the VFW) from making the transfer
+transfer the property to the VFW, however the court prohibited the

 brief at the U.S. Supreme Court on behalf of the VFW, The American